Disability Theology

 1 Introduction

-‘Disability theology’ names a meeting-place of multiple discourses.
+‘Disability theology’ names a meeting place of multiple discourses.
 Academic work on disability happens in conversation with a variety of disciplines and at a broad range of interdisciplinary intersections: law, sociology, political science, medicine, education, bioethics.
 In addition to paying attention to the interdisciplinary nature of the study of disability, theology engages disability in different registers.
 For example, disability theology addresses questions about providence and theological anthropology that have puzzled theologians since late antiquity, practical and pastoral questions regarding ministry to people with disabilities that have been discussed in theological journals since the early twentieth century, and relates disability to Christian doctrines, including the image of God (as the core of the Christian doctrine of the human person), Christology, soteriology, ecclesiology, eschatology, and theological ethics.
 The theological assumptions scholars bring to their work differ by social and ecclesial location – so a Nigerian Catholic priest in a religious order enters the conversation with a radically different set of epistemological and theological commitments from a lay scholar in a Methodist seminary in the United States.
-There are certain themes that run through the various strands of the discourse, however, which give it structure and boundaries.
+There are certain questions that animate each of the strands of the discourse, however, which give it structure and boundaries.
 Does disability alter our theological anthropology?
 What is the relationship between healing and salvation?

 2 Disability and theology

 We begin with an account of the emergence of disability theology against the background of conceptualizations of disability in the modern period (including models of disability), disability studies, and the phenomenon of disability politics.
 We cannot begin talking about disability theology without attending to the relative novelty of ‘disability’ as a concept.
 In the nineteenth century the emergence of a norm for healthy human development led to the conceptualization of its opposite.
 In the intervening years, the idea of what constitutes ‘disability’ has been continually shifting, and today ‘disability is never simply a medically or culturally determined identity but is always a pliable negotiating of desires, anxieties, and needs in specific contexts’ (Swinton 2016: 21).
-The section concludes with a consideration of four scholars whose work has been foundational for disability theology: Stanley Hauerwas, Nancy Eiesland, William Gaventa, and John Swinton.
+The first section of the article concludes with a consideration of four scholars whose work has been foundational for disability theology: Stanley Hauerwas, Nancy Eiesland, William Gaventa, and John Swinton.
 Each of these thinkers has a distinct approach that shaped the development of the conversation in its nascent stage, 1970–2000.

 2.1 Disability studies

 Disability Studies Quarterly offers a window onto the interdisciplinary nature of disability studies as well as its attention to the lived experience of people with disabilities, especially their quality of life.
-For example, Marcia Rioux’s 1996 article, ‘Services and Supports in a Human Rights Framework’ (16.1, pp. 4–9), highlights the link between disability studies and disability politics, whereas the special issue the previous year, devoted to ‘Disability Culture’ includes articles from scholars in the fields of sociology, history, psychology, and anthropology – as well as an annotated bibliography of monographs, edited volumes, articles, works of fiction and film, and a report from university administrators about a disability-related protest and the changes it precipitated at their university.
+For example, Marcia Rioux’s article, ‘Services and Supports in a Human Rights Framework’ (1996), highlights the link between disability studies and disability politics, whereas the special issue the previous year, devoted to ‘Disability Culture’ includes articles from scholars in the fields of sociology, history, psychology, and anthropology – as well as an annotated bibliography of monographs, edited volumes, articles, works of fiction and film, and a report from university administrators about a disability-related protest and the changes it precipitated at their university.
 Irving Zola, longtime editor of Disability Studies Quarterly, transformed the newsletter into the journal of the Society for the Study of Disability and increased its academic standing.
-Since the late 1980s universities have been offering degree programmes in disability studies, from undergraduate to PhD.
-While many of these universities are in the UK or the US, there are a number of programmes in Canada, Australia, and New Zealand.
-Beyond the English-speaking academic community, disability studies has found a place in universities and academic societies across Europe and is growing in other parts of the world.
-(See, for example, Cushing 2009; https://www.disability-europe.net/about-us; and https://ajod.org/index.php/ajod.)

 2.2 Models of disability

-As Disability Studies developed as a discipline, different approaches to disability emerged.
-Michael Oliver’s pathbreaking study (Oliver, Sapey and Thomas 1983) distinguished a ‘social’ model of disability from an individual model.
-The social model developed a life of its own as an alternative to a ‘medical’ model of disability.
-Since 1983, a wide variety of approaches have been developed, in conversation with a range of philosophical traditions.
-(See Retief and Letšosa 2018.)
-For example, a Marxist engagement with the social model of disability yielded the area of materialist disability studies.
 Theologians have tended to work with three types of models.
 The first of these, usually called the ‘medical’ model, focuses on the diagnosis and treatment of individuals whose development or capacities are impaired in some way.
 The second kind of model, in contrast, considers the social dimension of disability.
 The ‘social’ (or ‘minority’) model of disability draws attention to individuals’ lived experience and is the cornerstone of the disability rights movement.
+The social model has been expanded in recent years to include neurodiversity.
 A third model, peculiar to theological reflection on disability, combines theological reflection on the doctrines of creation and incarnation with the study of disability to produce a ‘limits’ model of disability.

-2.3 Medical model
+2.2.1 Medical model

-Moreover, as important as a scientific explanation of a person’s impairment can be, it does not answer the pressing theological ‘Why?’
+Moreover, as important as a scientific explanation of a person’s impairment can be, it does not answer the pressing theological ‘why?’.
 To say that Down Syndrome is caused by a tripling of the twenty-first chromosome, for example, does not explain why one child is born with it and another is not.
 Thus, a medical diagnosis (‘trisomy-21’) does not rule out divine causation.
 In disability theology, diagnosis is less important than a process that tends not towards ‘cure’ but towards living with and making sense of disability as it presents itself in the lives of people with disabilities and those who care for them.

-2.4 Social model
+2.2.2 Social model

-2.5 Other models
+2.2.3 Other models

-those who are no longer children recognize in children what they once were…those are not yet disabled by age recognize in the old what they are moving towards becoming, and…those who are not ill or injured recognize in the ill and the injured what they often have been and will be and always may be…[and]…these recognitions are not a source of fear.
+those who are no longer children recognize in children what they once were […] those are not yet disabled by age recognize in the old what they are moving towards becoming, and […] those who are not ill or injured recognize in the ill and the injured what they often have been and will be and always may be […and] these recognitions are not a source of fear.
 (MacIntyre 2009: 146)

 Disability is a common human experience, particularly in the experience of aging.
 Disability studies continues to generate models of disability that begin from the reality of disability as part of ordinary human life, rather than treating disability as an anomaly.